igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 interfaces are buffered for both input and output and operate using interrupts associated with the TWI hardware.
-This means the asynchronous transmit functions return immediately after queuing data in the output buffer for transmission and the transmission happens asynchronously, using dedicated TWI hardware.
+This means the asynchronous transmit functions return immediately after queuing data in the output buffer for transmission, and the transmission happens asynchronously, using dedicated TWI hardware.
 Similarly, data is received asynchronously and placed into the input buffer.